-Why Are Rear-End Collisions More Deadly for Motorcyclists?
+Why Are Rear-End Accidents More Deadly for Motorcyclists?

 Another dangerous scenario can occur if the passenger vehicle rear-ending the motorcycle pushes it into a vehicle in front of it.
 This can cause the motorcycle and its rider to be crushed between two vehicles or to slide under the vehicle in front of him, with no protection for the rider.

-Motorists cause rear-end collisions with motorcycle riders by driving negligently.
+Motorists cause rear-end accidents with motorcycle riders by driving negligently.
 Some of the reasons for these crashes include:

 The injuries when a motorcyclist is rear-ended can be catastrophic—even if the rider is wearing a helmet.
 Injuries a biker could suffer include: